 How to lowercase a string in Python

 Learn how to lowercase a string in Python.
-Discover various methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, tips, real-world applications, and how to debug common errors.

-You'll learn the lower() method, see real-world applications, and get debugging tips to help you handle text data with confidence.
+You'll learn techniques using lower() and casefold().
+The article also covers real-world applications, performance tips, and debugging advice to help you handle text data effectively.

 Using the lower() method